-You might be looking to setup a VPN to make sure your online activity is protected, but they can also be hugely useful for unblocking streaming content, restricted sites, and for evading advertiser tracking on Google and elsewhere.
+You might be looking to set up the best VPN software to make sure your online activity is protected, but they can also be hugely useful for unblocking streaming content, restricted sites, and for evading advertiser tracking on Google and elsewhere.

-However, if you aren’t hugely techy, the process it takes to setup a VPN can seem daunting – so much so that it could put you off using even the best VPN entirely.
+However, if you aren’t hugely techy, working out how to set up a VPN can seem daunting – so much so that it could put you off using them entirely.
 So, here we’re going to demystify VPN setup, and quickly run down the process of setting up a VPN on any device, be it on your smartphone, PC, streaming box or router.

 - How does a VPN work?

 - How to setup a VPN on Windows and Mac

 - How to setup a VPN on mobile

 - How to setup a VPN on a streaming device

 - How to setup a VPN on a router